 - Do not cover your mouth with your hands.
 I know this is an unconscious gesture on your part, but I need to see your lips to "hear" you.

 - Allow me time to respond.
-Just because there is a delay in my response, it doesn't mean I didn't hear you, I may just need more time to figure out what you said.
+Just because there is a delay in my response, that doesn't mean I didn't hear you.
+I may just need more time to figure out what you said.

 - Repeat or restate as necessary.
 I won't ask unless I really need it.

-- Get to the point.
+- Please get to the point.
 Long, detailed stories are not for me.
 Sorry, but if I get lost and your story seems too complicated, I will give up on it.

 - Written instructions or diagrams are always helpful.

-- If we can communicate by text or email, I prefer that over the telephone EVERY time.
-I avoid using the phone as much as possible.
+- If we can communicate by text or email, I prefer that over the telephone.
 If you receive a phone call from me, please know that I am making a special effort to communicate with you.